yansircc/payload-builder/src/blocks/Logos/components/shared/LOGOS_DEVELOPMENT_GUIDE.md

 ## Conclusion

-Following this guide will help you create high-quality Logo components.
-If you have any questions, refer to existing Logo component implementations or consult team members.
+Following this guide will help you create high-quality Logos components.
+If you have any questions, refer to existing Logos component implementations or consult team members.